 Selling a House in Poor Condition in Crestwood, MO

 Selling a house in poor condition in Crestwood, MO.
-We get it, some houses seem impossible to sell.
-Whether you don’t want to deal with repainting, cleaning, and staging for the traditional market, or are wondering how on earth you’re going to get rid of a property with considerable termite damage, Evervest Home Buyers can offer you a solution.
-We pay full value, in cash, for as-is properties in the Crestwood area, and can close in as little as a month.
-Whatever type of repairs your home needs, we will make you an offer.
-If you need to sell a home in poor condition in Crestwood, MO and want a home-selling experience with no hassle, call Evervest today at (314) 730-0366 or get your offer online.
+Selling a house that needs major repairs can be difficult.
+Whether you don’t want to make the minor updates necessary for the conventional market, or are wondering if you’re ever going to be able unload a home with significant black mold presence, Evervest Home Buyers is here to take your unwanted property off your hands.
+We pay full value, in cash, for as-is properties in the Crestwood area, and can complete the transfer in as little as a few weeks.
+No matter what condition your house is in, we will make you an offer.
+If you’re selling a home in poor condition in Crestwood, MO and want a a fast and easy solution, call Evervest today at (314) 730-0366 or get your offer through our website.

-“Poor condition,” is an inexact term.
-To some, it may mean massive damage, to others it may mean the cabinets need refinishing.
-Typically, houses in poor condition can fall into three group: houses that no one can live in, houses that need significant work done, and houses that just need some fine tuning:
+“Poor condition,” is a subjective term.
+To some, it may mean a house that is unlivable, to others it may mean the windows need to be caulked.
+Typically, houses in poor condition can fall into three categories: homes that no one can live in, houses that need significant work done, and houses that need aesthetic updates:

-- Lead and/or asbestos you can’t get rid of
+- Lead and/or asbestos that can’t be removed

 - Black mold